What Is a Flat White and How Is it Different From a Latte?

 Starbucks is known for its unique coffee specialty.
 Without a doubt, the Starbucks flat white appears to be a completely different drink.

 Through their January 2015 press release, Starbucks released their flat white recipe.
-They use two ristretto shots and a layer of velvety steamed whole milk topped off with a latte art dot:
+They use two ristretto shots and a layer of velvety steamed whole milk topped off with a latte art dot - sometimes known as the 'flat white dot'.

 The unique aspect of this Starbucks recipe is the ristretto shots.